mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 Extracted user-defined functions, such as the message adapter or the custom cast functions may need to be slightly adjusted before using them in a Projection Storer service.
 In particular, Projection Storer:

-- expects for the custom message adapter the same signature that is employed in the Real-Time Updater.
-However, the expected return object is **different** due to different underlying implementation.
-Therefore, it is recommended to read the [output paragraph](/fast_data/configuration/projection_storer.md#adapter-output) in Message Adapter section to properly update your custom message adapter implementation
+- support both Real-Time Updater and its own custom message adapter definition.
+In fact, when the output of existing adapters is mapped internally to the newer one.
+  However, it is recommended to review existing implementation to reflect the newer return type, as explained in the [output paragraph](/fast_data/configuration/projection_storer.md#adapter-output).
+  This allows to have a greater control over the details provided to the Projection Storer
 - expects that custom cast function do not receive as input parameter the `logger`.
 It is **requested** that the implementation of those custom function is updated to remove the logger and obtain a working user-defined function.
 More details on custom cast functions implementation can be found in the [cast function](/fast_data/configuration/projection_storer.md#cast-functions-and-additional-cast-functions) section
 :::